wbyoko/Gesture-Writer/README.md

 The gesture start - place one finger in the south quadrant. and then tap three fingers in the north quadrant. then release all fingers.
 This should start the writer.

-Using the menu.
+Using the menu
+	Select 'GW Start option'

 How to write
 ------------
 http://www.youtube.com/watch?v=q3OuCR0EpGo

-Uses the current layout in (8pen.jpg)
+Uses the current layout in 8pen.jpg